martrewes/SleepTimer/Readme.md

 - When the time is up, the application will pause playing media
 - You can select Restart, Shutdown, Sleep or Hibernate.
 - `[Optional]` Audio volume to reduces over the last minute
-- `[Optional]` Change the brightness of the screen<sup>1</sup>
+- `[Optional]` Change the brightness of the screen

+> **Note**
-<sup>1.
-Brightness setting will only work on Windows and Xorg on Linux.
+> *Brightness setting will only work on Windows and Xorg on Linux.
 It's also possble to turn the backlight off using this setting, so I added a button to enable it to be safe.
-You have been warned.</sup>
+You have been warned.*

 ## Requirements